kshaffer/courses/as2-unit4.md

 ---
 layout: post
-title: Unit III&#58; More chromaticism and applied chords (Aural Skills II)
+title: Unit IV&#58; More applied chords (Aural Skills II)
 author: Kris Shaffer
 ---

-# Unit III: More chromaticism and applied chords #
+# Unit IV: More applied chords #

-Unit III will continue to reinforce basic concepts of diatonic melody and harmony and standard rhythm, as well as skills in performing and recognizing musical structures by ear.
-New topics inlcude the eighth-note beat in simple meter, leaping melodic chromaticism (incomplete chromatic neighbor tones), and applied (or secondary) dominant chords.
+Unit IV will continue to reinforce basic concepts of diatonic melody and harmony and standard rhythm, as well as skills in performing and recognizing musical structures by ear.
+New topics inlcude the dotted-eighth-note beat in compound meter and melodic applied-chord arpeggios.

 ## Materials ##